Josiah Oldfield

-Josiah Oldfield TD MRCS LRCP (28 February 1863 – 2 February 1953) was an English lawyer, physician and promoter of his own variant of fruitarianism which was virtually indistinguishable from lacto-ovo vegetarianism.
-He became a versatile author, a prolific writer of popular books on dietary and health topics.
+Josiah Oldfield TD MRCS LRCP (28 February 1863 – 2 February 1953) was an English lawyer, physician, activist, and writer.
+He promoted his own variant of fruitarianism, which was virtually indistinguishable from lacto-ovo vegetarianism.
+Oldfield was a prolific writer of popular books on dietary and health topics.
+He also served in the Royal Army Medical Corps and received the Territorial Decoration for his service in World War I.

+Biography

-Early life
+Early life and education

 The son of David Oldfield of Ryton, Shropshire, a provision dealer, and his wife Margaret Bates, he was born on 28 February 1863 in Shrewsbury.
 His father, who died in 1903, was a church organist in nearby Condover from around the time of Josiah's birth.

 Oldfield was educated at Newport Grammar School.
 He then taught as an assistant master at Chipping Campden School.

 Matriculating in 1882 at the University of Oxford as a non-collegiate student, Oldfield graduated B.A. in 1885, with second-class honours in civil law and theology.
 While there, he became a vegetarian and concluded meat-eating was unnecessary.
 He was called to the bar by Lincoln's Inn, and practised as a barrister on the Oxford court circuit.
 He then studied medicine at St. Bartholomew's Hospital Medical School and qualified in 1897.